Stovent/Lua-GPIO/README.md

 The pin numbers are the BCM numbers.
 Check `https://pinout.xyz/` for number reference

 # Docs
-`initPin(pinNumber, "mode")`: Set pin to either input or output.
-If `mode` = "output", pin will be an output.
-Any other value value will set the pin to input. \
+`initPin(pinNumber, mode)`: Set pin to either input or output.
+If `mode` = 0, pin will be an input.
+Any other value value will set the pin to output. \
 `setPin(pinNumber, value)`: If `value` = 0, switch pin off.
 Any other value switch pin <pinNumber> on.